Commercial Crew Program: Spacecraft

 The Commercial Crew Program uses the SpaceX Crew Dragon to shuttle astronauts to and from the ISS.
 The Boeing CST-100 Starliner will join it in this role after it is human-rated.
 Both spacecraft are automated but can be remotely controlled from the ground or manually controlled by their crew via touch screens in case of an emergency.
 The crew cabins of both spacecraft feature 11 m3 of pressurized volume, and can be configured to carry up to seven crew each, though NASA will only send up to four crew on each mission in the program; an extension to occupy a fifth seat is available to NASA.
-Both spacecraft can last up to 210 days in space docked to the ISS.
-In addition, the spacecraft were designed to meet NASA's safety standard of a 1-in-270 chance of catastrophic failure, which is less risky than the 1-in-90 chance of the Space Shuttle.
+Both spacecraft are certified to last up to 210 days docked to the ISS.
+In addition, the spacecraft were designed to meet NASA's per-mission safety standard of a 1-in-270 chance of catastrophic failure, which is less risky than the 1-in-90 chance of the Space Shuttle.

 The spacecraft and the ISS have docking mechanisms that implement the International Docking System Standard (IDSS).
 The NASA Docking System implementation is used by Starliner and ISS, while Crew Dragon uses a compatible IDSS implementation developed by SpaceX.
 The IDSS docks are used instead of the Common Berthing Mechanism used by previous Commercial Orbital Transportation Services spacecraft such as the first-generation Dragon.